WD-Ant/restaurant-project/README.md

 # Restaurant Project

-This is a basic restaurant website project
+This is a basic restaurant website project.

 # Preview